psidnell/ofexport2/DOCUMENTATION.md

 For now I'm going to assume you moved and renamed it to **~/Applications/ofexport2**.

-**3. Set Execute Permission on the ofexport2 Shell Script:**
+**3. Set Execute Permission on the of2 Shell Script:**

 On the command line type:

-    chmod +x ~/Applications/ofexport2/bin/ofexport2
+    chmod +x ~/Applications/ofexport2/bin/of2

 Make sure it's working by running:

-    ~/Applications/ofexport2/bin/ofexport2 -h
+    ~/Applications/ofexport2/bin/of2 -h

-It should print it's command line options.
+It should print it's version and command line options.

-**4. Add ofexport2 to your path:**
+**4. Add ofexport2 bin to your path:**

 Create/Edit your **~/.bash_profile** and **add** the following lines:

     export PATH=$PATH:~/Applications/ofexport2/bin
-    alias of2=ofexport2

-The second line above isn't necessary but creates a convenient alias for the program and makes the examples in this document more concise.

 When done reload your environment by typing:

     . ~/.bash_profile

-Finally verify everything has worked by typing either:
+Finally verify everything has worked by typing:

-    ofexport2 -h
     of2 -h

 ## Uninstallation

 Simply delete the ofexport2 folder and remove the lines you added to your .bash_profile.

-## Usage
+## Quick Start

-### Usage Overview

 Simply typing:

     of2

-Will dump the entire project hierarchy, for example:
+Will print the entire project hierarchy, for example:

     Get to Mars
       Build a Rocket Ship